mannylopez/programming-language-suggester/README.md

 This project will display the following:

 - Site uses branching to return the result.
--jQuery is used to show and hide the result after questions are answered and submitted.
+- jQuery is used to show and hide the result after questions are answered and submitted.
 (Tip: test your app several times with different answers.)
 - Form gathers input from the user.
 - Variable names are descriptive of what they represent.
 - Web page is styled using Bootstrap and custom CSS.